Positron Emission Tomography (PET)

 Tell your healthcare provider if any of the above situations may apply to you.

 How do I get ready for a PET scan?

 - Your healthcare provider will explain the procedure and you can ask questions.
 Make a list of questions to discuss with your healthcare provider before the procedure.
 Consider bringing a family member or trusted friend to the medical appointment to help you remember your questions and concerns and to take notes.

 - You will be asked to sign a consent form that gives your permission to do the procedure.
 Read the form carefully and ask questions if anything is not clear.

 - Tell your healthcare provider, the radiologist, or the technologist if you are allergic to latex or sensitive to medicines, contrast dyes, or iodine.

 - Fasting (not eating) for a certain period before the procedure is required, usually for at least 4 hours.
 Your healthcare provider will give you special instructions ahead of time so you know how long you are to withhold food and drink.
 Your healthcare provider will also talk to you about using your regular medicines before the PET scan.

 - Tell your healthcare provider if you are pregnant or think you may be.

 - Make sure your healthcare provider has a list of all medicines (prescribed and over-the-counter) and all herbs, vitamins, and supplements that you are taking.

-- Don't consume any caffeine or alcohol, or use tobacco, for at least 24 hours before the procedure.
+- Don't use tobacco or consume any caffeine or alcohol for at least 24 hours before the procedure.